russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Joining Tables.md

 ---
+draft: false
+draftSectionTwo: false
+created: 2025-05-05T07:00:00.000-0400
+createdForSectionTwo: 2025-05-05T07:00:00.000-0400
 tags:
-created: 2024-04-02T07:00:00.000-0400
-draft: true
-draftSectionTwo: true
 ---

 ## Motivation for Joining Tables

-When writing queries for [[Databases|the exercise you completed before March Break]], you might have been forgiven for wondering whether some of the queries were very useful.
+When learning the SQL required to read information from a database earlier this year, you might have been forgiven for wondering whether some of the queries were very useful.

 For example, consider the solution to exercise 10: